Spl0itable/nosflare/README.md

 ### Deployment

-You can deploy Nosflare using either the Wrangler CLI or directly through the Cloudflare dashboard:
+You can deploy Nosflare using either the Wrangler CLI, directly through the Cloudflare dashboard, or with the third-party deployment script:

-#### Using Wrangler
+#### Using Wrangler CLI

 1. Configure your `wrangler.toml` with your Cloudflare account details.
 2. Publish the worker: